ARCA-Arweave/arweave-dns-gateway/README.md

 2. Set TXT record for `arweavetx.mydomain.com` to a TX ID

+** Please note that your DNS records may take some time to propogate across the DNS server network (sometimes 24 hours) **

 ### Use ARCA's server to register your domain to be served

 ```bash